mzh2903/tab-chrome-modification/README.md

 Tilde's index file.
 To go to a site, enter the first letter of the site then hit enter.
 To view the available sites, press `?` or click on the clock.
-If your input doesn't match any of the commands, a generic DuckDuckGo search will be triggered.
-For example:

-- Entering `r` would redirect you to [www.reddit.com](https://www.reddit.com).
-- Entering `t` would redirect you to [twitch.tv](https://www.twitch.tv).

 Note that by default, queries are searched on DuckDuckGo but this can be configured easily by updating two lines on.
 Check [Configuration](#configuration) for details.